angadpreetmalhi/AnalyzingMotorcyclePartSales/README.md

 This repository contains SQL queries for analyzing the sales data of a company selling motorcycle parts.
 The goal is to calculate the net revenue for each product line, grouped by month and warehouse, filtered to include only "Wholesale" orders.

-## SQL Queries

-The SQL queries used in this analysis can be found in the `sql/`query.

 ## Analysis

 The analysis was performed using the data from the `sales` table, which contains the following columns: